-Paris is home to many squares, some large other small.
+Paris is home to many squares, some large and others small.
 Some are royal squares, others are more functional.

-Before visiting Paris, it’s important to know that in French, a square is “une place”.
+Before visiting Paris, it’s essential to know that a square is “une place” in French.

 Basically, a square is a public meeting place.